Computer-Engineering-Department-Archive/CE251-AAI/README.md

-# CEIT-AI
+# CE251-AAI
-Artificial-intelligence course at Amirkabir University of Technology
+Principles and Applications of Artificial Intelligence